VictorianRoques/Inception/README.md

 # Inception

-The purpose of this project is to use Docker and focus on docker-compose.
+The purpose of this project is to build docker images from sratch and implement a little infrastrcuture with docker-compose.

-All the docker images are made from sratch !

-We need to implement the following infrastructure:

 ![Screenshot 2021-10-18 at 1 54 51 PM](https://user-images.githubusercontent.com/43143962/137726286-bfb03f9f-c9fc-4777-8ddc-5a13c320cbad.png)